Rose by Any Other Name...: Production

-Controversy
+Controversy and web series

 According to Schickner after production had gotten underway "at the 11th hour as they were setting up to shoot the pilot the network expressed concern over how the cutting-edge social theme might play with some of their core viewership and decided to look at more data to see what kind of response the show might get".
-So with the assistance of American Institute of Bisexuality the project was turned into a Web series with each Webisode being posted on the FenceSitter Films YouTube channel.
+So with the assistance of American Institute of Bisexuality the project was turned into a web series with each webisode being posted on the FenceSitter Films YouTube channel.
 Episodes 7–9 and 11 are no longer available on said channel due to a successful copyright claim.